 Arm Neoverse, the technology that underpins secure, high-performance, flexible cloud-to-edge computing, was launched exactly one year ago.
 It’s been an eventful 12 months since then.
-Check out the technology’s incredible milestones in the Arm TechCon blog.
+Read about the technology’s incredible milestones in the Arm TechCon blog.

 5G Requirements Require an Architectural Shift